 Bremen is one of those cities where, if the weather is on your side, you can hop on your (or rented) bike and ride to the horizon, in the most wild-wild-west-style you can possibly imagine.

 And what’s there to do in such a place you may ask.
 Well, Fischerhude is known for its prolific breeding of creative minds, painters have come to this little town to found an artists’ retreat where names such as Otto Modersohn and Clara Westhoff lived and worked.
 Some of them lucky chaps even made it to work for the King of Bavaria back in the day!
 So, one of the many things this charming town has to offer is Museums and Galleries.
 Including a house museum, where you can see in real life the way they used to live in Fischerhude back in the day, in a similar way to Aarhus’ Den Gamle By (post about it coming soonish!).
-Most of them completely free of charge (donations appreciated)
+Most of them completely free of charge, however, donations are greatly appreciated.

 If art isn’t your thing, you can always rent a pony around the corner, or take riding lessons.
 Or simply take a stroll through the adorable streets of Fischerhude.
 House-watching is awesome here, most buildings in town date from the late 1800s so a delight to the eyes!

 You can also sit by the river with a nice book with the wind in the willows and the quacking ducks as the soundtrack to your afternoon.